 B. The afflicted pleads for mercy.

 Have mercy on us, O LORD, have mercy on us!

 For we are exceedingly filled with contempt.

 ii.
-Sometimes others dish out contempt to us and it just rolls off like drops of water.
-Other times we take contempt from others and we let us fill us – sometimes until we are exceedingly filled.
+Sometimes others show contempt to us, and it just rolls off like drops of water.
+Other times we take contempt from others and we let it fill us – sometimes until we are exceedingly filled.
 These times lay us low and make us feel that only the mercy of God can save us.

 iii.
 Contempt: “It is illuminating that contempt is singled out for mention.
 Other things can bruise, but this is cold steel.
 It goes deeper into the spirit than any other form of rejection.”
 (Kidner)

 With the scorn of those who are at ease,

 a.
 With the scorn of those who are at ease: This scorn is never easy to bear, but it is especially painful when it comes from those who seem to be at ease, who seem to have few problems or difficulties in life.